rust-lang/book/src/ch17-02-concurrency-with-async.md

 </Listing>

-With the updated code in Listing 17-11, the messages get printed at 500-millisecond intervals, rather than all in a rush after two seconds.
+With the updated code in Listing 17-11, the messages get printed at 500-millisecond intervals, rather than all in a rush after 2 seconds.

 The program still never exits, though, because of the way `while let` loop interacts with `trpl::join`:

-- The future returned from `trpl::join` only completes once _both_ futures passed to it have completed.
+- The future returned from `trpl::join` completes only once _both_ futures passed to it have completed.
 - The `tx` future completes once it finishes sleeping after sending the last message in `vals`.
 - The `rx` future won’t complete until the `while let` loop ends.
 - The `while let` loop won’t end until awaiting `rx.recv` produces `None`.
-- Awaiting `rx.recv` will only return `None` once the other end of the channel is closed.
+- Awaiting `rx.recv` will return `None` only once the other end of the channel is closed.
-- The channel will only close if we call `rx.close` or when the sender side, `tx`, is dropped.
+- The channel will close only if we call `rx.close` or when the sender side, `tx`, is dropped.
 - We don’t call `rx.close` anywhere, and `tx` won’t be dropped until the outermost async block passed to `trpl::run` ends.
-- The block can’t end because it is blocked on `trpl::join` completing, which takes us back to the top of this list!
+- The block can’t end because it is blocked on `trpl::join` completing, which takes us back to the top of this list.

 We could manually close `rx` by calling `rx.close` somewhere, but that doesn’t make much sense.
 Stopping after handling some arbitrary number of messages would